If you’re in the market to purchase your first home, then you know there’s much for you to learn.

 The first-time homebuyer tax credit program is also great, and typically it can be used in conjunction with down-payment assistance.
 In this program, a buyer will get a 15% tax credit, not a deduction, but a tax credit.
 This is a dollar for dollar reduction of their tax bill at the end of the year.

 Randall Yates, Founder, and CEO, The Lenders Network

 “On average first-time homebuyers have a lower credit score than other homebuyers.
 This is why the Federal Housing Administration was created.
 To increase homeownership in the U.S. by lowering the minimum credit requirements and offering low down payments.
 While there are FHA lenders that only require a 580 credit score to qualify.
 I recommend doing whatever is necessary to improve your credit rating, not only help you qualify, but get you the best mortgage rate possible.

 You can receive a free copy of your credit report and scores at sites like Credit Karma or Credit Sesame.
 Check your credit report for any errors.
 If you find any, you should file a dispute with the credit bureaus to have it corrected.”

 Pay down your credit card balances

 “If you’re carrying around high balances, your FICO score will be negatively impacted.
-You’re balance compared to your credit limit is called your credit utilization ratio, and accounts for 30% of your credit score.
+Your balance compared to your credit limit is called your credit utilization ratio and accounts for 30% of your credit score.
 Try to keep your card balances below 15% to maximize your credit score.
-This is one of the easiest and fastest ways to quickly improve your credit rating prior to completing a mortgage application.
+This is one of the easiest and fastest ways to improve your credit rating before completing a mortgage application quickly.